 1) Take a Tour with Toonie Tours

 Coming in at #1 on the list of Top 10 Things To Do In Vancouver is taking a tour with Toonie Tours!
 What better way to get to know a city than to take a walking or biking tour that will give you the lay of the land and help you understand the origins of this beautiful country we call home.
-Toonie Tours offers tours across the city that will fit your every need and is guided by local expert guides who will knock your socks off with great recommendations, fun facts, and jokes that will make you laugh so hard, you’ll think you just had a one hour ab workout!
+Toonie Tours offers tours across the city that will fit your every need and is guided by local expert guides who will knock your socks off with great recommendations, fun facts, and jokes that will make you laugh so hard, you’ll think you just had a one-hour ab workout!
 Come join us in the Mount Pleasant area for the Street Art and Craft Beer Tour and give your taste buds a little treat while sipping on a pint of BC’s finest brew.
 Explore the 400 hectares of Vancouver’s most loved park on the Stanley Park Biking Tour.
-And most importantly, the thing you must absolutely do while in Vancouver, is join us on the iconic All Canadian Free Walking Tour!
+And most importantly, the thing you must absolutely do while in Vancouver, is joining us on the iconic Free Walking Tour!
 What are you waiting for?
 Our team can’t wait to meet you!